 Journeys Discovering Africa

-We believe in creating your perfect East African safari – whether tracking mountain gorillas or experiencing the great migration.
-We will work with you to craft your ideal trip, offering a customized service to ensure your safari is truly a Journey Discovering Africa.
+We believe in creating your perfect African safari – whether paddling a dugout canoe in the Okavango, tracking mountain gorillas or experiencing the Great Migration.
+We will work with you to craft your ideal trip, offering a customised service to ensure your safari is truly a Journey Discovering Africa.

 Juanita Welgemoed grew up on the banks of the Olifants River near the Kruger Park.
 She now lives in Cape Town and is engaged to her best friend and love of her life, photographer Alex Aitkenhead .
 They see themselves as eco-warriors, passionate about documenting anything that helps protect nature and its wildlife.
 Together, they run several successful blogs about Animals, Photography and Hiking.
 Follow her on Twitter